 - Occupational therapy

-- Alternative treatments such as acupuncture and chiropractic
+- Alternative treatments such as acupuncture and chiropractic care

 If those treatments prove ineffective and you’ve had symptoms for six months or more, doctors will usually recommend a surgery called carpal tunnel release.
 In this simple outpatient operation, the surgeon will cut the band of tissue around the wrist to relieve pressure on the median nerve.